Lloyd-Business-Services-LLC/diceRollers/docker-go/README.md

 # Dockerized GO implementation of diceServer

+The GOLANG code is the same as found in the ordinary GOLANG implementation.

 Docker will probably require a linux exec format for the binary, so first you'll need to (cross-)compile the diceServer for that platform:

 ```